Digital Government: The imperatives driving transformation for departments

 Deep thinking needs to go into managing the operations workforce to maintain quality and curb costs.
 Workforce planning must reflect a shift of transactions from the contact centre and in-person channels to digital channels.
 The rate of migration can be unpredictable, adding to the challenge.

 Service problems can cause reputational damage, with even brief outages making headlines and prompting social media outrage.
-For example, the app developed by the UK government to allow EU citizens to apply for post-Brexit residency came under fire for security flaws and functionality problems.
+Just days before a state election the NSW Electoral Commission was under fire for problems with its online iVote platform.

 Avoiding these problems requires sophisticated data analytics capabilities, mature problem solving, root-cause analysis capabilities and cross-functional teams that can be stood up rapidly.
 These capabilities are key for service delivery teams providing quick and actionable feedback to policy development and program design areas.
 Service delivery teams are closest to the customer and can identify improvements to customer experience and policy outcomes.